nceder/python-testing-example/README.md

 * If Python Coverage is installed or the source is in "libraries" directory then code coverage will be run

+* If pycodestyle is installed or the source is in "libraries" directory then style checks will be run

 * Unit Testing will not exit on error but will log to unittesting.log